 Squarespace has a powerful set of brand marketing tools to help you promote the products on your website.
 Even if you don’t sell products on Squarespace, you can use our marketing tools to drive traffic to your Etsy Store:

 - Promote your brand on social media - Use the Unfold app to create unique stories for social media platforms like Instagram and Snapchat.
-You can also use the Squarespace Video Studio app to create professional quality videos that match the design and branding of your site.
+You can also use the Marketing Kit in the Squarespace app to create professional quality videos that match the design and branding of your site.

 - Create content to keep your customers engaged - Start a blog on Squarespace to give shoppers a behind-the-scenes look at your brand.
 If you make your own products, this is a great place to share your creative process with your audience.
 Blogging with Squarespace has the secondary benefit of boosting your site’s SEO.

 - Build and maintain your audience with a newsletter - Build mailing lists with Squarespace Email Campaigns to let shoppers know about sales, promote your blog posts, and share news about your shop.